MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

   ![Microsoft Defender SmartScreen block page file with malicious reputation](media/microsoft-edge-security-smartscreen/ms-edge-smartscreen-known-malicious.png)

 - Files that are unknown show a warning to let the user know that the download doesn't have a known footprint and advising caution.
-The next screenshot is an example of a warning for a unknown file.
+The next screenshot is an example of a warning for an unknown file.

   ![Microsoft Defender SmartScreen block page file with malicious reputation](media/microsoft-edge-security-smartscreen/ms-edge-smartscreen-unknown-malicious.png)